Skip to main content

 Whenever you are buying a new life insurance policy, you have plenty of numbers to look at.
 There are a few numbers that tell the story of the life insurance provider.
 These are mostly ratios based on the insurer’s performance in the previous year.

-Some of the important ratios include solvency ratio, claim settlement ratio, and persistency ratio.
-While you may already know about solvency ratio and claim settlement ratio, the persistency ratio could sound like a new term, especially since its meaning isn’t immediately obvious.
+Some of the important ratios include the solvency ratio, claim settlement ratio, and persistency ratio.
+While you may already know about the solvency ratio and claim settlement ratio, the persistency ratio could sound like a new term, especially since its meaning isn’t immediately obvious.

 Key Takeaways